sujayVittal/Machine-Learning-with-TensorFlow-Study-Jam-2017/TensorBoard.md

   ###### Now that you've modified your graph and have a FileWriter, you're ready to start running your network!
 If you want, you could run the merged summary op every single step, and record a ton of training data.
 That's likely to be more data than you need, though.
 Instead, consider running the merged summary op every n steps.

   ###### The code example below is a modification of the simple MNIST tutorial, in which we have added some summary ops, and run them every ten steps.
-If you run this and then launch tensorboard --logdir=/tmp/mnist_logs, you'll be able to visualize statistics, such as how the weights or accuracy varied during training.
+If you run this and then launch tensorboard --logdir=/tmp/mnist_logs, you'll be able to visualize statistics, such as how the weights or accuracy varied during training - https://github.com/sujayVittal/Machine-Learning-with-TensorFlow-Study-Jam-2017/blob/master/weights_accuracy_during_training-tensorboard.md

+  ###### After we've initialized the FileWriters, we have to add summaries to the FileWriters as we train and test the model [Link:https://github.com/sujayVittal/Machine-Learning-with-TensorFlow-Study-Jam-2017/blob/master/FileWriters-TensorBoard.md .